The Francis Gassner Award

-Heather will be recognized for her outstanding contribution to the architectural fabric of the Memphis community at the AIA Memphis Celebration of Architecture Awards Gala on March 28th, 2015, at the Tower Center at Clark Tower with the Francis Gassner Award.
+Heather was recognized for her outstanding contribution to the architectural fabric of the Memphis community at the AIA Memphis Celebration of Architecture Awards Gala on March 28th, 2015, at the Tower Center at Clark Tower with the Francis Gassner Award.

 In Heather’s twelve years of service to AIA Memphis and its members as Executive Director, she has elevated AIA Memphis’ standing to become a national example of collaboration, innovation and public engagement in support of the profession and our community.

 With a passion for community engagement, and a deeply held belief in the value of collaboration, Heather has developed longstanding strategic partnerships to enhance the publics understanding and appreciation for architecture and the role architects play in transforming the way we experience the world around us.
 For over a decade, she has brought together allied arts organizations including museums, universities, K-12 schools, cultural organizations, and preservation organizations to explore and discuss the significance of the built environment.

 As an industry leader, she has positioned AIA Memphis as an outwardly facing organization that recognizes the importance of actively engaging with the diverse decision makers and visionaries who are shaping our city.
 Whether it is through chapter programming, community partnerships, legislative engagement, or service, Heather continues to represent the interests of Memphis architects at the local, state, and national level and inspires others to get involved.